-CSCU Pathway Transfer Degree: French (EG16)
+CSCU Pathway Transfer Degree: French Studies (EG16)

-Campus contact: Professor Jamilet Ortiz, JOrtiz@hcc.commnet.edu With this degree you will be able to transfer to the following majors:
+Campus contacts for this program: Professor Jamilet Ortiz, JOrtiz@hcc.commnet.edu

+With this degree you will be able to transfer to the following majors:

 At Central Connecticut State University: French, B.A.
 At Eastern Connecticut State University: French, B.A.
 At Southern Connecticut State University: French, B.A.
 At Western Connecticut State University: French, B.A.